French Broad River at Stackhouse Bend, N. Carolina

 I love the term “wild divinity” in the excerpt below – “resting in the house of our own heart”.
 As we age this somehow becomes easier to do as the striving and outward focused actions fall away and the inner “home guidance system” takes precedence.

 “Your vision is your home and your home should have many mansions to shelter your wild divinity.”

 Crossing the threshold into this wild divinity of our own heart brings a “belonging” that never goes away.
 This is foundation – the bricks, mortar and rooted earth – that brings with it the freedom to surrender into the next relationship, artistry, move, endeavor, location….life moment.

 On the outside it may look like I have been searching for a home and never quite getting there.
-This last time leaping from wildfires, air pollution, rolling blackouts and high daily living expense in California to a more elemental earth and water home sanctuary aligns with the “home” inside.
+This last time leaping from wildfires, air pollution, rolling blackouts and high daily living expense in California to a more elemental earth and water home sanctuary in Western N. Carolina surrounded by the ancient Blue Ridge Mountains, aligns with the “home” inside of me.
 Yet the loss of being close in distance to sons, grandchildren and friends is part of the letting go journey as well.

 I find the wild beauty and grounding of the natural world and the ancient Blue Ridge Mountains serving as guidance whispered into my heart and soul as a reminder of building inner resilience, acceptance and trust.